MDAnalysis/UserGuide/doc/source/groups_of_atoms.rst

 .. ipython:: python

-    u = mda.Universe(pdb, format="PDB")
     atoms_in_residues = list()
     for seg in u.segments:
         p_seg = seg.atoms.select_atoms("record_type ATOM and not name H*")
         for p_res in p_seg.residues:
-            atoms_in_residues.append(p_seg.select_atoms(f"resid {p_res.resid} and resname {p_res.resname}").names)
+            atoms_in_residues.append(p_seg.select_atoms(f"resid {p_res.resid} and resname {p_res.resname}"))
-    atoms_in_residues

-As expected, HETATM record type lines and hydrogen atoms are not considered.
+Atom names can be extracted using Python's list comprehensions.
+As required, HETATM record type lines and hydrogen atoms are not considered:

-Although syntactically correct, accessing atoms via residues (to avoid looping through residues), would lead to **unexpected** output

 .. ipython:: python

+    [ag.names for ag in atoms_in_residues]

+The Python syntax can be further simplified by using ``split()`` function:

+.. ipython:: python

+    rds = u.select_atoms("record_type ATOM and not name H*").split("residue")
+    [ag.names for ag in rds]

+Note that accessing atoms by first selecting the residues of an :class:`~MDAnalysis.core.groups.AtomGroup` also returns hydrogen atoms (no memory of the original selection).
+The meaning of this is "give me all atom names from residues in which there is at least one of the selected atoms".
+However, it doesn't contain a nitrogen atom from XYZ residue as no atoms from this residue were in the :class:`~MDAnalysis.core.groups.AtomGroup`.

+.. ipython:: python

     all_atoms_in_residues = list()
     for seg in u.segments:
         p_seg = seg.atoms.select_atoms("record_type ATOM and not name H*")
-        all_atoms_in_residues.append(p_seg.residues.names)
-    all_atoms_in_residues

-containing hydrogen atoms; this construct means "give me all atom names from residues in which there is at least one of the selected atoms".
-Please note that it doesn't contain a nitrogen atom from XYZ residue as no atoms from this residue were in the :class:`~MDAnalysis.core.groups.AtomGroup`.
+        all_atoms_in_residues.append(p_seg.residues)
+    [atom.names for atom in all_atoms_in_residues]

 ---------------------------
 Fragments